Community Solutions

 At the Broomfield Community Foundation, we know that community-based solutions are strongest when we collaborate—bringing together civic and business leaders, donors, partners, and organizations to address the challenges that affect us all.
 And today, we celebrate not just collaboration, but progress.

-The BCF would like to congratulate these groups for rolling up their sleeves to make affordable housing a real possibility in Broomfield, Colorado: Broomfield Housing Alliance Board of Commissioners, Kristin Hyser, ED of the Broomfield Housing Alliance and her team, the City and County of Broomfield leadership including Guyleen Castriotta.
+The BCF would like to congratulate these groups for rolling up their sleeves to make affordable housing a real possibility in Broomfield, Colorado: Broomfield Housing Alliance Board of Commissioners, Kristin Hyser, ED of the Broomfield Housing Alliance and her team, Ulysses Development Group, and the City and County of Broomfield leadership including Guyleen Castriotta.

 Two major affordable housing projects officially broke ground this summer, demonstrating what’s possible when vision, advocacy, and partnership come together to serve community needs.